varunscyther/drools-library/README.md

 * A good practice is to write rules as short as possible.
     * Split longer rules n smaller ones whenever you can.
 * You can assign variables to matched objects and fields.
-* It is good pratice to start a variable name with $-sign.
+* It is good practice starting a variable name with $-sign.
 * You can change the state of the objects during session.
 * You cannot make Drools aware of changed state of an object.